-Important Fact: Every musician should strive to gain Protools & Finale experience, show "production" experience, and have a general knowledge of microphones and mixing board.
+Important Fact: Every musician should strive to gain protools and finale experience, show "production" experience, and have a general knowledge of microphones and mixing board.
 The simplest of functionality on these platforms is highly valued and highly requested in any music arena.
-Having this skills will ultimately allow you to write and record your own music at your home and therefore save you time and money during your career.
+Having these skills will ultimately allow you to write and record your own music at your home and therefore save you time and money during your career.

 Good luck finding a job that looks exciting!
 (Cruises, Recording Studios, TV Stations, Radio Stations, Production, Musical Director, Talent Scout, Artist Manager, Stage Assistant, Recording Engineer, etc).

 NOTE: This is where I found the Snow College Director of Jazz Studies position!